-Each party agrees that it will not transmit to the other, in any manner, (i) Personal Information that is not needed to render the services hereunder, and (ii) Personal Information that has not been encrypted.
+Each party agrees to transmit Personal Information consistent with applicable laws and any other obligations the respective party may have.
 In the event you transmit to us Personal Information in an unencrypted format or via unencrypted means, you agree that we have no obligation to notify you of the foregoing.